mmoskovich/BlueVine/Solutions/Docker/README.md

 #### Image Installation Commands
 ```
 cd /root/Home-Assignment/web-app/

 docker pull python:3.8.2-alpine

 docker build . -t web-app
 ```
 #### Container Installation and Runtime Commands
 Run the commands below to:
 * Create the shared log directory
-* Create dedicated network for communicatiuons between the web-app and nginx applications on port TCP/8080
+* Create dedicated network for communicatiuons between the web-app and nginx applications (on port TCP/8080)
-* Create the container for the first time and reun it (detached mode)
+* Create the container for the first time and run it (detached mode)

 ```
 mkdir -p /var/log/web-app/